 The constitution guarantees to us a “republican” form of government.
 Despite James Madison’s novel interpretations to the contrary, the terms republic and democracy, are not mutually exclusive.
 The United States has a form of government that is both a constitutional republic and a democracy.
 One need only read the constitution and the declaration of independence for evidence of this.
 A delegative democratic government trading on units of democracy, would most certainly be republican in nature, in that the authority of the government would derive its power from the people, and the government would still indirectly (but more closely) represent the will of the people.

 A significant change in the constitution would be required, but maybe not revolutionary change.
 A Senate could be maintained to represent the geographic concerns of each state, while the House of Representatives could be reforged to more readily respond to the ideological will of the people.
 Small states would still wield equal power in the Senate with large states, while populous states would have their will more readily expressed in the house.
-Regardless, such an exchange in units of democracy would largely make irrelevant the single-seat first-past-the-post system of geographic representation (except where a bicameral legislature is maintain to explicitly preserve an aspect of that system).
+Regardless, such an exchange in units of democracy would largely make irrelevant the single-seat first-past-the-post system of geographic representation (except where a bicameral legislature is maintained to explicitly preserve an aspect of that system).
 A state like Oklahoma would be a perfect trial ground for such an experiment.
 It would be a new set of rules, but could only improve the fortunes of our state, which is languishing near the bottom of every roll of honor.